playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 When the view that is trying to render `testMessage` looks for that template reference variable, it is unable to, as it is bound to the `helloThereMsg` template view.
 Because it cannot find a template reference variable with the id `testMessage`, it treats it like any other unfound variable: an `undefined` value.
 The default behavior of `undefined` being passed to `ngTemplateOutlet` is to not render anything.

-In order to fix this behavior, we'd need to move the second `ng-template` into the `helloThereMsg` template view so that the `ngTemplateOutlet` is able to find the matching template reference variable within it’s view scope.
+In order to fix this behavior, we'd need to move the second `ng-template` into the `helloThereMsg` template view so that the `ngTemplateOutlet` is able to find the matching template reference variable within its view scope.

 ```html
 <ng-template #helloThereMsg>